Build a School Environment Where All Community Members Are Involved

 4

-Use the school as a community hub
+Use school community hubs

 Schools are natural centers for activity in any neighborhood.
 They are typically viewed as inviting, safe places where people of all ages can come to access education, health services, recreation, and culture.
 These community hubs promote the well-being of children, their families, and the entire community.